 top of page

 To begin the design process, I like to have a video or voice chat if possible.
-This allows me to do my absolute best to understand where you're coming from personally, how you use your knives, and what kind of aesthetic vibe you're going for.
-First we talk through specific spec and steel requirements.
-Depending on your knowledge I can work with your specifics or talk you through a number of options.
-I work a lot hand-forging various high-carbon steels, and can also do stainless and premium damascus or san-mai/cu-mai steels.
-Handle materials are also quite the open book and we will explore this as well!
+This allows me to do my absolute best to understand where you're coming from personally, how you use your knives, and what kind of aesthetic vibe you're after.
+Depending on your knowledge, I can work with your specific spec/steel requirements or talk you through a number of options.
+I have experience forging a number of the best carbon steels available, and can also forge stainless and premium/mosaic damascus.
+I am an avid collector of high-end handle materials and always have some interesting offerings in stock to compliment projects from minimalist to otherwordly.

-Then, we get on to the story part of your knife.
-I ask for two words that you'd like to embody your design.
-Every part of the design process is inspired by this simple spark, so go with your gut instinct!
-The words I've gotten have been so varied and it is one my favorite parts of the whole build process trying to incorporate shapes and material combinations that tastefully hit your brief.
+Once we align our goals for the technical aspects, I ask for two words that you'd like to embody your design.
+Think of this as the soul of the knife... the origin story.
+Every part of the design process is inspired by this spark, so go with your gut instinct!
+The words I've gotten have been so varied and it is one my favorite parts of the craft to dive into an intentional aesthetic construction process to tastefully hit your brief.

 Once your time in the books comes, we fire up the forge on your project!
 If interested, I can send in-progress media of the knife making process directly to you.
 I really enjoy this as I think it gives you more insight into all the little details that I notice and work on.
 Every knife follows these general steps: